VincentWei/gvfb/README.md

 ## AUTHORS

-The following people took and/or are taking part in the development of GVFB:
+The current maintainers and/or developers:

 * Vincent Wei

+The following people have been involved in the development of GVFB:

-* Wang Xubin
+* WANG Xubin